-- Agriculture and forestry: in particular, the Community guidelines for State aid in the agriculture and forestry sector 2007 to 2013. - Audiovisual production: the 2013 "Cinema Communication" containing rules on support for films and other audiovisual works. - Broadband: the 2009 and 2013 Community Guidelines for the application of State aid rules in relation to rapid deployment of broadband networks. - Broadcasting: the 2009 Commission Communication on the application of State aid rules to public service broadcasting. - Coal: the 2010 Council Decision on State aid to facilitate the closure of uncompetitive coal mines. - Electricity: the 2001 Commission Communication relating to the methodology for analysing State aid linked to stranded costs. - Fisheries: in particular, the 2009 Guidelines for the examination of State aid to fisheries and aquaculture. - Motor vehicles: the 2002 Multisectoral framework on regional aid for large investment projects. - Postal services: the 1998 Commission notice on the application of the competition rules to the postal sector and on the assessment of certain State measures relating to postal services. - Shipbuilding: the 2011 Framework on State aid for shipbuilding has been extended until June 2014. - Steel: the 2002 Commission Communication on rescue and restructuring aid and closure aid for the steel sector and the Multise ctoral framework on regional aid for large investment projects. - Synthetic fibres: the Multisectoral framework on regional aid for large - · investment projects. - Transport: for air transport, the 1994 Guidelines on State aid in the aviation sector and the 2005 Guidelines on financing of airports and start-up aid to airlines departing from regional airports; for maritime transport, the 2004 Guidelines on State aid to maritime transport, the 2008 Guidance on State aid complementary to Community funding for the launching of the motorways of the sea and the 2009 Guidance on State aid to ship management companies; for rail and road transport, the 2007 Regulation on public passenger transport services by rail and by road and 2008 Community guidelines on State aid for railway undertakings.
+- Agriculture and forestry: in particular, the Community guidelines for State aid in the agriculture and forestry sector 2007 to 2014. - Audiovisual production: the 2013 "Cinema Communication" containing rules on support for films and other audiovisual works. - Broadband: the 2009 and 2013 Community Guidelines for the application of State aid rules in relation to rapid deployment of broadband networks. - Broadcasting: the 2009 Commission Communication on the application of State aid rules to public service broadcasting. - Electricity: the 2001 Commission Communication relating to the methodology for analysing State aid linked to stranded costs. - Fisheries: in particular, the 2009 Guidelines for the examination of State aid to fisheries and aquaculture (new guidelines were anticipated by the end of 2014 but have not yet been adopted); the 2014 European Maritime and Fisheries Fund Regulation and the 2014 Regulation on de minimis aid to the fisheries sector. - Motor vehicles: the 2002 Multisectoral framework on regional aid for large investment projects. - Postal services: the 1998 Commission notice on the application of the competition rules to the postal sector and on the assessment of certain State measures relating to postal services.

+- Shipbuilding: the 2011 Framework on State aid for shipbuilding which was extended until June 2014. - Steel: the 2002 Commission Communication on rescue and restructuring aid and closure aid for the steel sector and the Multisectoral framework on regional aid for large investment projects. - Synthetic fibres: the Multisectoral framework on regional aid for large investment projects. - Transport: for air transport, the 1994 Guidelines on State aid in the aviation sector, the 2005 Guidelines on financing of airports and start-up aid to airlines departing from regional airports and the 2014 Guidelines on State and to airports and airlines; for maritime transport, the 2004 Guidelines on State aid to maritime transport, the 2008 Guidance on State aid complementary to Community funding for the launching of the motorways of the sea and the 2009 Guidance on State aid to ship management companies; for rail and road transport, the 2007 Regulation on public passenger transport services by rail and by road, the 2008 Community Guidelines on State aid for railway undertakings and the 2014 Commission Communication on the interpretative guidelines concerning the 2007 Regulation.